 Grants ranging from $450 to $3,000 to New York nonprofits and teaching artists partnering with nonprofits for educational arts activities in Greene, Schoharie, and Columbia Counties.
-Mandatory seminar sessions are scheduled during July through September.
+All applicants must attend a seminar.
 This program will support in-school, after-school, and community-based programs serving youth and elders.

 NYSCA’s Decentralization grant program is a statewide effort providing local support for widespread participation in community arts and arts in education initiatives, supporting partnerships between teaching artists or cultural organizations and schools that focus on the exploration of art and the artistic process in all disciplines.

 -Minimum of THREE sequential, skill based learning sessions incorporating one or more art forms, with the same core group of students/participants.

 -Funds should primarily be directed toward artist fees, but may include administrative support, cost of materials, and support for participant scholarships.

 -Quality of expertise and appropriateness of artists.